enajx/HyperNCA/README.md

 ## Methamorphosis neural networks

-To train the *Methamorphosis neural networks*, use
+To code to train the *Methamorphosis neural networks*, can be found in the *metamorphosis* branch of this repository.
+The NCA implementations are identical to the one used in this branch, the only code difference is the logic flow to make use of the morphing weights into the RL agent.
+The id of the reported metamorphosis model is 1644785913 and be evaluated in the metamorphosis branch with `python fitness_functions.py --id 1644785913`

 ![](images/metamorphosis.png)